|

 over two days in November, for the title of National Champions.

-The current venue for the Championships is Blackpool.
+The current venue for the Championships is Potters.

-takes place.
-Each member county sends their county champions,
+of Champions takes place.
+Each member county sends their

-in the each of the disciplines, to compete against each other,
+county champions, in the each of the disciplines, to compete

-to find the National Champion of Champions.
-The disciplines are
+against each other, to find the National Champion of Champions.

 Tournaments